 India: The Misogynistic Wave of Saffron Terror

 Find any incident of hate crime or violence in India these days, and the perpetrators are almost always linked to the ruling Bharatiya Janata Party (BJP).
 Add to this the unapologetic and even provocative stance of the leaders, and you get a complete picture of how politically motivated violence on the streets has remained a regular occurrence right from the time the BJP came to rule an otherwise self-proclaimed largest secular democracy in the world.
 Minorities are not safe in India.
 But are women safe in India?
-And more so, how has systematic violence against minorities made women of minority communities even more vulnerable?
+And more so, how has systematic violence against minorities made women of minority communities even more vulnerable, as evidenced by the saffron terror?

 As NAMED the most dangerous country for women in 2018, the year preceding the second tenure of the BJP, not much has improved for the women of the country as 2023 kicks off.